protectai/modelscan/README.md

 ### Installation
-ModelScan is installed on your systems as a Python package.
+ModelScan is installed on your systems as a Python package(Python 3.8 to 3.11 supported).
 As shown from above you can install it by running this in your terminal:

 ```bash